jens-duttke/tslint-filter/README.md

 ## Predefined rule wrappers

 The TSLint-Filter package contains a couple of predefined rule wrappers, which I'm using in my projects.
-You can simply include them in your projects by adding `"node_modules/tslint-filter/rules"` to the `"rulesDirectory"` section of your `tslint.json`.
+You can simply include them in your projects by adding `"extends": ["tslint-filter"]` to your `tslint.json`, or by adding `"node_modules/tslint-filter/rules"` to the `"rulesDirectory"` section.

 | Rule Name | Original Rule Package | Original Rule Name | Description
 |---|---|---|---